asimov-platform/scoop-bucket/README.md

 ## Configuration

-Firstly, register this bucket in your local Scoop installation with:
+To use this bucket in Scoop you must first register it with:

 ```pwsh
 scoop bucket add AsimovPlatform https://github.com/AsimovPlatform/scoop-bucket